jinxin-wang/GeSA/README.md

 3. If there are tumor, normal samples and panel of normal samples, then you need create a file **variant_call_list_TvNp.tsv** in the project directory.

-4. If there are only tumor samples, then you don't need to generate any tsv file.
-Or you can create a file **variant_call_list_T.tsv** in the project directory.
+4. If there are only tumor samples, then you need to create a file **variant_call_list_T.tsv** in the project directory.

+5. If there are only normal samples, then you need to generate a file **variant_call_list_N.tsv** in the project directory.

-Then, you need to modify the bash file run.sh.
+Then, you need to modify the bash file start_pipeline.sh.
 For example, if you need to run WES pipeline for mice samples in tumor vs normal mode, then the options in the --config should modified as follow.
 If you don't set the values, then the default values will be taken.
 The default value of samples is human, and for seq_type is WGS, for mode is TvN

 ```
 $ cd /mnt/beegfs/scratch/username/yourprojectdir/projectname